Jacobus Kapteyn

+Biography

-In 1875, after having finished his thesis, he worked for three years at the Leiden Observatory.
-In 1878 Kapteyn was inducted as the first professor of astronomy and theoretical mechanics at the University of Groningen.
-Also at Groningen, he founded the Astronomical Laboratory in 1896 and consequently became the director of the facility.
-Kapteyn fulfilled both occupational roles as professor and director at Groningen until his retirement in 1921.
+Kapteyn was born in Barneveld to Gerrit J. and Elisabeth C. (née Koomans) Kapteyn, and went to the University of Utrecht to study mathematics and physics in 1868.
+In 1875, after having finished his thesis, he worked for three years at the Leiden Observatory, before becoming the first Professor of Astronomy and Theoretical Mechanics at the University of Groningen, where he remained until his retirement in 1921.
 In 1888 he became a member of the Royal Netherlands Academy of Arts and Sciences.

-Between 1896 and 1900, lacking an observatory, he volunteered to measure photographic plates taken by David Gill, who was conducting a photographic survey of southern hemisphere stars at the Royal Observatory at the Cape of Good Hope.
-To measure these plates he used a special parallactic instrument that Kapteyn himself had constructed.
+Between 1896 and 1900, lacking an observatory, he volunteered to measure photographic plates taken by David Gill, who was conducting a photographic survey of Southern Hemisphere stars at the Royal Observatory at the Cape of Good Hope.
 The results of this collaboration was the publication of Cape Photographic Durchmusterung, a catalog listing positions and magnitudes for 454,875 stars in the Southern Hemisphere.

 In 1897, as part of the above work, he discovered Kapteyn's Star.
 It had the highest proper motion of any star known until the discovery of Barnard's Star in 1916.

 In 1904, studying the proper motions of stars, Kapteyn reported that these were not random, as it was believed in that time; stars could be divided into two streams, moving in nearly opposite directions.
-It was later realized that Kapteyn's data had been the first evidence of the rotation of our Galaxy, which ultimately led to the finding of galactic rotation by Bertil Lindblad and Jan Oort.
+It was later realized that Kapteyn's data had been the first evidence of the rotation of the Milky Way Galaxy, which ultimately led to the finding of galactic rotation by Bertil Lindblad and Jan Oort.